BigBIueWhale/openwebui_config/README.md

 On the local network, use the IP address of the PC where docker is installed and tell users to connect to `http://192.168.0.14:3000` (for example).

 Multiple users will be able to use the UI at the same time!

+## Plans

+I want to add support for the models-

+- **GLM-4-32B-0414** https://github.com/THUDM/GLM-4 released April 2025.
+Specifically- the non-thinking version seems to be a very good coding model for creating code for graphical user interfaces.

+- **Gemma-3-27B-it** https://huggingface.co/google/gemma-3-27b-it- non-thinking, multimodal.
+Able to generate code for quite a good and stable p5.js tree.
+I'm very impressed by this model from Google.